 Too much food can also disrupt a habitat.
-Algae are microscopic aquatic organisms that make their own food through the process of photosynthesis.
+Algae are a microscopic aquatic organism that makes its own food through the process of photosynthesis.
 Nutrients like phosphorous contribute to the spread of algae.
-When a freshwater habitat has a sharp increase in phosphorous, algae "blooms," or reproduces quickly.
+When a fresh water habitat has a sharp increase in phosphorous, algae "blooms," or reproduces quickly.
 Algae also die very quickly, and the decaying algae produce an algal bloom.
 The algal bloom can discolour the water, turning it green, red, or brown.
 Algal blooms can also absorb oxygen from the water, destroying the habitat of organisms like fish and plants.
 Excess nutrients for algae can destroy the habitat's food chain.